 During the fourth quarter of 2008, the Company announced a work force reduction of approximately 29 employees.
-The restructuring was designed to preserve capital and focus the company's efforts on its most advanced product development programs.
-As a result of the restructuring the Company incurred a charge for one time termination benefits of \$0.8 million in 2008, of which \$0.4 million, \$0.2 million, and \$0.2 million was included in research and development, manufacturing and production and general and administrative expenses, respectively.
-Approximately \$0.4 million of the charge was paid out during 2008.
+The restructuring was designed to preserve capital and focus the Company's efforts on its most advanced product development programs.
+As a result of the restructuring the Company incurred a charge for one-time termination benefits of \$0.8 million in 2008, of which \$0.4 million, \$0.2 million, and \$0.2 million was included in research and development, manufacturing and production and general and administrative expenses, respectively.
+Approximately \$0.4 million of the charge was paid out in each of 2009 and 2008.